 This photo was reproduced from volume one of the 2005 book "A Look At Southampton Township Pennsylvania The Way It Used To Be!", with permission of the author.
-That book states "Adam Lepley III owned this farm and gave one third part to his son Sam Lepley, who then gave it to Alonzo and Edna Lepley.".
-The farm is currently (2008) owned by a grandson of Allen Lester Korns.
+That book states "Adam Lepley III owned this farm and gave one third part to his son Sam Lepley, who then gave it to Alonzo and Edna Lepley."

 The house has a single-decker porch, which in this blurry photo, appears to have four bays.
 The house exterior is similar to that of the house on the nearby Michael Korn homestead, however the outer edge of the porch on this house appears to rest on a foundation.
 In this respect, it is different than the houses in the area that I am familiar with.